Peap1ant/Custom-Zombie-Code-Maker-for-pvz2/Update History.md

  - Add dropbox for GroundTrackName
 Why I didn`t change this

- - Add default values as basic zombie
-For easy add values

  - Now all programs will place 0, 0 when open
 I used 240, 0 for window place, but now it`s 0, 0 now
 Best update in history